 Diagnosing Lactose Intolerance

 The current best diagnostic method for determining Lactose Intolerance is the hydrogen breath test.
-The patient drinks about 50 grams of lactose (milk sugar), dissolved in water, on an empty stomach.
+You have to drink about 50 grams of lactose (milk sugar), dissolved in water, on an empty stomach.
 The hydrogen content of the breath is measured both before and during the three hours after consuming the lactose.

 How does the hydrogen breath test work?